Schema: Data Validation

 is_bool($normalized->processRefund); // true

-Now you know the basics of how the schema is defined and how the individual elements of the structure behave.
-We will now show what all the other elements can be used in defining a schema.
+Now you know the basics of defining a schema and how the structure items behave.
+We will now show what other elements you can use when defining a schema.

 Data Types: type()

-All standard PHP data types can be listed in the schema:
+All standard PHP data types can be specified in the schema:

 Expect::string($default = null)